gojonesy/django_Boilerplate/README.md

 This is all based upon the fantastic **step by step** [taskbuster tutorial](http://marinamele.com/taskbuster-django-tutorial) .

-To setup and start using, first look at :doc:`requirements` and then check out the :doc:`quick_start` .
+To setup and start using, first look at requirements and then check out the quick_start .